 1. Any comments containing profanity or any sort of abusive or vulgar language will not be published.
 I commonly see those against religion post a comment on a Christian site (mainly a facebook or youtube channel) using profanity.
 Intentional language will be banned.

 2. Irrelevant arguments will not be posted.
 This is something I see just as often as vulgar language.
 Bringing up Santa on a post about Greco-Roman Biographies is unprofessional and will not be posted.
 Please don’t divert from the subject of the post you’re commenting on.
 I will allow a little off-hand commentary, but any further will be banned.

 3. Offensive or immature name calling will be banned.
 Calling Jesus “Jeebus” or “bronze age sky daddy” (or anything immature like those) will not be allowed.
-Quoting passages and using only the word “barbaric” as an argument.
-Also the use of racially offensive terms such as “desert people” or “illiterate sheep herders” will be banned.
-Anyone using these terms shows they have nothing intelligent to say in the first place.
-This has no bearing on atheists or skeptics that have honest questions, but childish language is not allowed.
+Also the use of racially offensive terms such as “desert people” or “illiterate sheepherders” will be banned.

-4. Insults such as “this is dumb” or “this guy is an idiot” will result in a quick ban.
+4. Comments containing nothing but “this is dumb” or “this guy is an idiot” will result in a ban.

 5. This probably won’t ever happen, but please don’t object to censorship or the fact that I moderate comments.
 If you’re curious to know why that’s fine.

 6. Really long comments may get a ban if they break rule number 2.

 7. I’ve not experienced this too much, but if you’re going to reblog me with an objection, please make sure you understand the topic or argument at hand.
 Misrepresenting my arguments multiple times will result in a ban.